 Colorado legislators’ positions on the Affordable Care Act

-In the 2010 vote on the Affordable Care Act, Colorado Sen. Mark Udall and Sen. Christopher Dodd – both Democrats – voted yes.
-Colorado’s five Democratic House members also voted yes, while the other two representatives – both Republicans – voted “No.” Two of the five House Democrats who voted in favor of the ACA have since been replaced by Republicans.
-Since their election, both Rep. Scott Tipton and Rep. Cory Gardner have repeatedly voted to repeal the ACA.
+In the 2010, Colorado Sens.
+Mark Udall and Christopher Dodd, both Democrats, voted yes on the Affordable Care Act.
+Colorado’s five Democratic House members also voted yes, while the other two representatives, both Republicans, voted no. Two of the five House Democrats who voted in favor of the ACA have since been replaced by Republicans.
+Since their election, Reps.
+Scott Tipton and Cory Gardner have repeatedly voted to repeal the ACA.
 Gardner defeated Udall in his 2014 re-election bid.
 Ken Buck, a Republican, won Gardner’s seat in the House.
 Colorado’s U.S. House delegation will include four Republicans and three Democrats in 2015.

 At the state level, Colorado was one of the only states that moved in a bipartisan manner to establish a state-run health insurance marketplace.
 Gov. John Hickenlooper, a Democrat, signed legislation authorizing the marketplace in 2011.
 The state marketplace has since been named Connect for Health Colorado.
 The state also adopted Medicaid expansion under the Affordable Care Act.

 Colorado enrollment in qualified health plans

-According the final 2014 enrollment report from the U.S. Department of Health and Human Services (HHS), 125,402 Colorado residents enrolled in a qualified health plan (QHP).
+According the final 2014 enrollment report from the U.S. Department of Health and Human Services (HHS), 125,402 people enrolled in qualified health plans (QHPs) through Colorado’s health insurance exchange.
 Sixty percent of those enrolling in QHPs were eligible for premium subsidies.

-At the beginning of the open enrollment period, the Kaiser Family Foundation estimated Connect for Health’s market size 501,000 Coloradans.
+At the beginning of the open enrollment period, the Kaiser Family Foundation estimated Connect for Health’s market size to be 501,000 Coloradans.
 Based on that estimate, 24 percent of eligible consumers took advantage of the state marketplace.

 However, Colorado HealthOP will not offer coverage in 2016.
 The nonprofit was a Consumer Operated and Oriented Plan (CO-OP) founded through a $72.3 million federal loan.
 The CO-OPs formed under the Affordable Care Act are intended to increase competition in the individual and small-group insurance markets while providing consumers with affordable, high quality options.
 Colorado was one of 22 states that were home to an ACA CO-OP.
 However, 12 of these CO-OPs, including Colorado HealthOP had announced their closure by early November 2015.